 1 government or other labor organization.
 This shall not restrict the Union 2 from having the same privilege as any citizen.
-3 6.10 The City agrees to notify the Union President of the discharge, resignation, 4 layoff or suspension of an employee covered by this Agreement if the employee requests such notification.
-5 6.11 6 Any rule or regulation pertaining to members of the bargaining unit will be 7 made available to all such employees in written form prior to the time of 8 taking effect, except in clear instances where circumstances of an 9 emergency nature necessitate immediate implementation of rules and 10 regulations.
-6.12 11 The City will maintain an up-to-date and accurate seniority roster to be 12 posted on RTS bulletin boards and furnish the Union a copy of such roster 13 upon changes in the roster.
+3 6.10 The City agrees to notify the Union President of the discharge, resignation, 4 layoff or suspension of an employee covered by this Agreement if the 5 employee requests such notification.
+6 6.11 Any rule or regulation pertaining to members of the bargaining unit will be 7 made available to all such employees in written form prior to the time of 8 taking effect, except in clear instances where circumstances of an 9 emergency nature necessitate immediate implementation of rules and 10 regulations.
+11 6.12 The City will maintain an up-to-date and accurate seniority roster to be 12 posted on RTS bulletin boards and furnish the Union a copy of such roster 13 upon changes in the roster.
 14 6.13 Union members will be permitted to wear a Union pin or shoulder patch on 15 their uniform.
 16 6.14 An employee, upon request, shall be entitled to Union representation at 17 disciplinary interviews or conferences in accordance with law.
-18 ARTICLE 7 19 PROBLEM AND COMPLAINT RESOLUTION 20 21 7.1 The purpose of this Article is to provide for the informal resolution of 22 employee problems and complaints.
-This Article recognizes that there are 23 times that problems, complaints, or situations may occur when an employee 24 covered by this Agreement may require information or feels that an 25 adjustment of some type is required that can best be provided through 26 informal resolution.
-7.2 27 When an employee covered by this Agreement is working under the 28 jurisdiction of an employee in the category of Supervisor the employee and 29 the supervisor shall be expected to informally resolve problems, complaints 30 or situations that the employee feels need either adjustment or information 31 and that are within the authority of the Supervisor to resolve.
-In this resolution process, the Supervisor does not have the authority to adjust claims that involve the interpretation or application of this Collective Bargaining Agreement.
+18 19 ARTICLE 7 20 PROBLEM AND COMPLAINT RESOLUTION 21 7.1 The purpose of this Article is to provide for the informal resolution of 22 employee problems and complaints.
+This Article recognizes that there are 23 times that problems, complaints, or situations may occur when an employee 24 covered by this Agreement may require information or feels that an 25 covered by this Agreement may require information or feels that an adjustment of some type is required that can best be provided through 25 26 7.2 adjustment of some type is required that can best be provided through 26 7.2 adjustment of some type is required that can best be provided through informal resolution.
+26 27 7.2 adjustment of some type is required that can best be provided through informal resolution.
+When an employee covered by this Agreement is working under the 26 27 28 7.2 adjustment of some type is required that can best be provided through informal resolution.
+When an employee covered by this Agreement is working under the jurisdiction of an employee in the category of Supervisor the employee and 26 27 28 29 7.2 adjustment of some type is required that can best be provided through informal resolution.
+When an employee covered by this Agreement is working under the jurisdiction of an employee in the category of Supervisor the employee and the supervisor shall be expected to informally resolve problems, complaints resolution process, the Supervisor does not have the authority to adjust claims that involve the interpretation or application of this Collective Bargaining Agreement.

-This informal resolution procedure shall normally be accomplished within one (1) working day of the incident from which the matter arose.
-The immediate supervisor shall verbally notify the employee of his/her decision within one (1) working day.

-If the problem, complaint or situation is not resolved to the employee's satisfaction and if the problem, complaint or situation involves the interpretation or application of this Collective Bargaining Agreement, the employee may utilize the grievance procedure provided for in Article 8 of this Agreement.

-If an employee feels the complaint or situation involves interpretation or application of this Collective Bargaining Agreement, he/she may bypass Article 7 and utilize the grievance procedure.
+- This informal resolution procedure shall normally be accomplished within one (1) working day of the incident from which the matter arose.
+The immediate supervisor shall verbally notify the employee of his/her decision within one (1) working day. - 8 7.4 If the problem, complaint or situation is not resolved to the employee's 9 satisfaction and if the problem, complaint or situation involves the 10 interpretation or application of this Collective Bargaining Agreement, the 11 employee may utilize the grievance procedure provided for in Article 8 of 12 this Agreement. - 7.5 If an employee feels the complaint or situation involves interpretation or application of this Collective Bargaining Agreement, he/she may bypass Article 7 and utilize the grievance procedure.